-Climate Change May Be Your Dog’s Fault, New Study ShowsMatthew Russell
+Climate Change May Be Your Dog’s Fault, Study ShowsMatthew Russell

 This is not something pet owners want to hear.
 But, according to environmental scientists, the best way to save the planet is to ditch your furry friends.

-A recent study on global climate change, titled Environmental impacts of food consumption by dogs and cats
+A study on global climate change, titled Environmental impacts of food consumption by dogs and cats

 , asserts that pets are a detriment to our environmental quality, and the American dream may be largely to blame.
 Most of us like our pets, we like the friendship and comfort they provide, and most of us are willing to buy them food on a regular basis to keep them alive.